Are you looking to participate in some of our studies? Find out which ones are running!

 Simulated Online Interview

-The teenage years can be a confusing and challenging time for a variety of biological, psychological, and social reasons.
 The Social Health Lab is investigating how hormonal changes during adolescence can affect teenagers’ emotions, social interactions, and mental health in a longitudinal study over the course of three years.
-We are currently recruiting young women ages 13 to 15 to participate in the study, which will involve completing a series of online tasks and the collection of saliva samples to measure levels of hormones.
+We are currently recruiting females between the ages of 13 to 15 to participate in the study, which will involve completing a series of online tasks and the collection of saliva samples to measure levels of hormones.
 All procedures can be completed remotely, from your home.